Movie or audio files can be embedded in the publication. Movies need to be H.264-encoded mp4 files, audio files need to be in MP3 format.

 Once your build is finished, you are ready to distribute your app.

-With Twixl Publisher, you can create "multi-issue" or "kiosk" applications that allow you to add new content to your apps via in-app purchases with support for subscriptions.
+With Twixl Publisher, you can create "multi-issue" or "kiosk" applications that allow you to add issues in your apps, optionally using in-app purchases, subscriptions, etc.

 There is an important difference in the distribution model of single-issue apps vs. multi-issue apps: